 The Department of Local Government, Sport and Cultural Industries (DLGSC) supports local governments to fulfil their statutory obligations and to improve capability in the sector to deliver services to their local communities.
 Through a risk-based approach, DLGSC identifies the training, guidance, advice and support needs of the sector, as well as those local governments needing targeted intervention and more direct assistance.
-Part of the improved capability effort is targeted at assisting local government Chief Executive Officers to be better equipped to deal
+Part of the improved capability effort is targeted at assisting local government Chief Executive Officers to be better equipped to deal with the challenges currently facing the sector.
+This measure allows DLGSC to understand how local governments are performing regarding their leadership and governance to fulfil their statutory requirements and help ensure the outcomes are achieved.
+The DLGSC's Compliance Framework outlines the approach taken to ensure that local governments, their Elected Members, and employees operate in compliance with the Local Government Act 1995

-&lt;sup>409 there is no general culture of fear of repercussion for breaching LG Act framework, especially within administrations generally immune to misconduct findings or prosecution, especially CEOs and senior employees; noting ... a culture that fosters poor leadership, poor decision making or poor behaviour will undermine the governance framework of the entity...: Haynes Royal Commission Misconduct in the Banking, Superannuation and Financial Services Industry, final report 4 February 2019
+413 there is no general culture of fear of repercussion for breaching LG Act framework, especially within administrations generally immune to misconduct findings or prosecution, especially CEOs and senior employees; noting ... a culture that fosters poor leadership, poor decision making or poor behaviour will undermine the governance framework of the entity...: Haynes Royal Commission Misconduct in the Banking, Superannuation and Financial Services Industry, final report 4 February 2019

-&lt;sup>410 and noting with concern Effectiveness and efficiency indicators are not reported for this outcome [Efficient and effective asset and infrastructure support services to client agencies] as it relates to the services provided by DLGSC to support the outcome and activities of the client agencies.
+414 and noting with concern Effectiveness and efficiency indicators are not reported for this outcome [Efficient and effective asset and infrastructure support services to client agencies] as it relates to the services provided by DLGSC to support the outcome and activities of the client agencies.
 An exemption from the requirements of Treasurer's Instruction 904(2)(iv) Key Performance Indicators, has been provided by the Under Treasurer: DLGSC Annual Report 2020-2021, page 43; noting it is assumed local governments are client agencies

-&lt;sup>411 see Transparency International's CPI release 27 January 2022 of Australia's Corruption Perceptions Index (CPI), which is the Worst Ever.
+415 see Transparency International's CPI release 27 January 2022 of Australia's Corruption Perceptions Index (CPI), which is the Worst Ever.
 Latest CPI report has given Australia its worst-ever score, now in 18th place, scoring just 73 points on 100-point scale.
 Australia has dropped 12 points since 2012, more than any OECD country apart from Hungary, which also fell 12 points.
 Australia's rate of decline is similar or steeper than other countries with far worse issues, including Cyprus, Lebanon, Syria and Venezuela.in 2012 Australia ranked seventh in world, level with Norway.
 This year, Australia has fallen to 18th, out of 180 countries.

-&lt;sup>412 DLGSC Annual Report 2020-2021, page 45
+416 DLGSC Annual Report 2020-2021, page 45

-&lt;sup>413 vague and unhelpful measure: which LGs? which element of LG? what form of help? was unhelpful response to an EM hotline inquiry counted?
+417 vague and unhelpful measure: which LGs? which element of LG? what form of help? was unhelpful response to an EM hotline inquiry counted?

-what actions?
+418 what actions?

-&lt;sup>415 DLGSC Annual Report 2020-2021, page 47
+419 DLGSC Annual Report 2020-2021, page 47

-&lt;sup>416 for example, see Re Boulter and Department of Local Government Sport and Cultural Industries [2021] WAICmr8; and OAG Report Regulation And Support of the LG Sector 30 April 2021 against employees, which evidence based concern is exacerbated by the OAG's qualifications even of the DLGSC 2020-2021 Audit Report and the OAG's adverse findings against the DLGSC regulatory support for EMs and Councils.
-We are concerned that the reduction in complaints to DLGSC reveals an utter lack of public and EM confidence in the DLGSC to effectively respond to complaints.
+420 for example, see Re Boulter and Department of Local Government Sport and Cultural Industries [2021] WAICmr8; and OAG Report Regulation And Support of the LG Sector 30 April 2021 against employees, which evidence based concern is exacerbated by the OAG's qualifications even of the DLGSC 2020-2021 Audit Report422 and the OAG's adverse findings against the DLGSC regulatory support for EMs and Councils423.
+I am concerned that the reduction in complaints to DLGSC reveals an utter lack of public and EM confidence in the DLGSC424 to effectively respond to complaints.

-&lt;sup>417 DLGSC Annual Report 2020-2021, page 98 - 99
+421 DLGSC Annual Report 2020-2021, page 98 - 99